Tufted capuchin: Physical characteristics

 The tufted capuchin is more powerfully built than the other capuchins, with rougher fur and a long, thick tail.
 It has a bundle of long, hardened hair on the forehead that can be raised as a sort of "wig".
 The fur is brownish gray, with the belly being somewhat lighter-colored than the rest of the body.
 The hands and feet are black.
 The tail is prehensile: strong and can be used for grasping, as an extra limb.

 The tufted capuchin has a head-body length of 32 to 57 cm, a tail length of 38 to 56 cm, and a weight of 1.9 to 4.8 kg, with the males generally being larger and heavier than the females.

 Behaviour and ecology

-The tufted capuchin is a diurnal, arboreal primate species, but it often forages on the ground to search for food or to walk longer distances between trees that are too far apart to jump.
+The tufted capuchin is a diurnal, arboreal primate species, but it often forages on the ground and walks longer distances between trees that are too far apart to jump.

 The tufted capuchin lives in groups of two to twenty or more animals.
-A single group usually contains at least one adult male, but mixed groups with multiple males do also occur.
-In that case, one of the males is dominant.
+A single group usually contains at least one adult male, with some groups having multiple males.
+Where multiple males are present, one of the males is dominant.
 He accepts only a few monkeys in his direct surroundings, mainly younger animals and a few females.
 The dominant male and the group members that are close to him have the privilege to eat first in case of food scarcity, while subordinate monkeys have to wait until they are ready.